mcclure/emily/doc/manual.md

 Slightly arcane, the underlying implementation for `?:`. if *[arg 1]* is true (non-null) this executes *[arg 2]* by passing null as an argument, otherwise executes *[arg 3]* by passing null as an argument.

+#### thisTransplant, thisInit, thisFreeze, thisUpdate

+See "About objects" below.

 ### Common

 These methods are present in common for all values which are not scopes.
 Embarrassingly, this includes null.